 In the first post, we established that digital products (i.e. connected devices) are an intricate part of our everyday life and yet pose significant challenges in development.
 At the end, I outlined three key learnings along the lines of prototyping, platforms and connectedness.
 In order to make digital product development more iterative, I elaborated on the first part of the framework in the previous post.

 - Expand Prototyping – rethinking prototyping to speed up development while reducing risks

 The second of the three-part framework is the following.

 2) Choosing Platforms is Strategic

-First question to ask is ‘what is a platform?’
+The first question to ask is ‘what is a platform?’
 For an engineer working mechanical products, a chassis is a platform.
 A software developer considers an operating system as a platform to build applications.
-A web-developer on the other considers a framework to be a platform to build micro-services.
+A web developer on the other considers a framework to be a platform to build micro-services.
 In essence, a platform is a ‘base to build on top of’.
-With digital products, there is a need to elevate the decision process around platforms choices from a tactical level or operational choice, to a strategic level.
+With digital products, there is a need to elevate the decision process around platform choices from a tactical level or operational choice to a strategic level.

 Platforms choices need to be strategic, not operational or tactical